Richard Burton: Personal life

+Marriages and relationships

 Burton was married five times, twice consecutively to Taylor.

 From 1949 until 1963, he was married to Sybil Williams, with whom he had two daughters, Kate (born 1957) and Jessica Burton (born 1959).
+During the marriage Burton had a long affair with actress Claire Bloom.
+Burton told biographer Michael Munn "'I only ever loved two women before Elizabeth,' Sybil was one, Claire Bloom the other."

 Burton's marriages to Taylor lasted from 15 March 1964 to 26 June 1974 and from 10 October 1975 to 29 July 1976.
 Their first wedding was at the Ritz-Carlton Hotel in Montreal.
 Of their marriage, Taylor proclaimed, "I'm so happy you can't believe it.
 This marriage will last forever."
 Their second wedding took place 16 months after their divorce, in Chobe National Park in Botswana.
-Taylor and Eddie Fisher adopted a daughter from Germany, Maria Burton (born 1 August 1961), who was re-adopted by Burton after he and Taylor married.
-Burton also re-adopted Taylor and producer Mike Todd's daughter, Elizabeth Frances "Liza" Todd (born 6 August 1957), who had been first adopted by Fisher.
+Taylor and Eddie Fisher adopted a daughter from Germany, Maria McKeown (born 1961), who was re-adopted by Burton after he and Taylor married.
+Burton also re-adopted Taylor and producer Mike Todd's daughter, Elizabeth Frances "Liza" Todd (born 1957), who had been first adopted by Fisher.

 The relationship Burton and Taylor portrayed in the film Who's Afraid of Virginia Woolf? was popularly likened to their real-life marriage.
 Burton disagreed with others about Taylor's famed beauty, saying that calling her "the most beautiful woman in the world is absolute nonsense.
 She has wonderful eyes, but she has a double chin and an overdeveloped chest, and she's rather short in the leg."
 In August 1976, a month after his second divorce from Taylor, Burton married model Suzy Miller, the former wife of Formula 1 Champion James Hunt; the marriage ended in divorce in 1982.
-From 1983 until his death in 1984, Burton was married to freelance production assistant Sally Hay.
+From 1983 until his death in 1984, Burton was married to a freelance production assistant Sally Hay.